hashgraph/did-method/did-method-specification.md

   - or an encrypted representation of this Base64 string, where the encryption and decryption methods and keys are defined by appnet owners.
 - `signature` - A signature that is a result of signing a string that represents Base64-encoded plain DID document with a private key corresponding to the public key `#did-root-key` in the DID document.

-Neither the Hedera mainnet nor mirror nodes validate the DID Documents against the above requirements - it is appnets that, as part of their subscription logic, must validate DID Documents based on the above criteria.
+Neither the Hedera network nor mirror nodes validate the DID Documents against the above requirements - it is appnets that, as part of their subscription logic, must validate DID Documents based on the above criteria.

 Here is an example message content:
 ```json